How to cut the trauma bond off, Flourishing Hope Counseling, Kingsville, Texas

 Counseling is a transformative experience to help you work through the trauma bond, cognitive dissonance, processing betrayal trauma, grief, and the narcissistic cycle of abuse.
 Choose a counselor you feel comfortable speaking with to help you.
 It is important to choose a counselor who specializes in narcissistic abuse recovery.
 You can expect to spend a significant amount of time working on breaking the trauma bond.

-In addition to going to counseling connect to your support system.
-Having trusted family and friends, professionals, church and volunteer groups can help you.
-Be very careful connecting with anyone connected to the abuser, they may still have loyalty to the narcissist.
+In addition to going to counseling, connect to your support system.
+Having trusted family and friends, professionals, the church, and volunteer groups can help you.
+Be very careful connecting with anyone connected to the abuser; they may still have loyalty to the narcissist.

-Frequently survivors begin to isolate and feel lonely due to the deep levels of abuse, grief, and trauma.
+Frequently, survivors begin to isolate and feel lonely due to the deep levels of abuse, grief, and trauma.
 It is natural for survivors to experience intense loneliness.
 Shame and guilt keep them away from their support system.
-When you are isolated the narcissist has a better chance to keep manipulating you.
+When you are isolated, the narcissist has a better chance to keep keeping you.
 No outside input leaves you in a powerless situation.

 Remember, you do not have to talk with everyone about everything going on in your life.
 Be selective about what you share and who you share it with.